-- A. Annual General Adjustment.
-"Annual General Adjustment" means seventy percent (70%) of the percentage change in the Consumer Price Index for the 12 month period ending April of each year and rounded to the nearest one-tenth of a percent; provided, however, in no event shall the Annual General Adjustment be more than five percent nor less than one percent. - B. Base Rent.
-"Base Rent" means for all Rental Units that State Law (as defined in subsection QQ of this Section 6-58.15) does not exempt from rent control, the Rent in effect on September 1, 2019 or the Rent in effect on a later date (as established in subsection A of Section 6-58.60) and shall be the reference point from which the Maximum Allowable Rent shall be adjusted upward or downward in accordance with this Article. - C. Base Rent Year.
-"Base Rent Year" means 2015. - D. Buyout Agreement.
-"Buyout Agreement" means a written agreement between a Landlord and a Tenant as provided in Section 6-58.115 by which a Tenant, typically in consideration for monetary payment, agrees to vacate a Rental Unit - E. Capital Improvement.
-"Capital Improvement" means an improvement or repair to a Rental Unit or property that materially adds to the value of the property, appreciably prolongs the property's useful life or adapts the property to a new use, and has a useful life of more than one year and that is required to be amortized over the useful life of the improvement under the straight line depreciation provisions of the Internal Revenue Code and the regulations issued pursuant thereto. - F. Capital Improvement Plan.
-"Capital Improvement Plan" means an approved Capital Improvement Plan as set forth in the current Policy adopted by the City Council concerning Capital Improvement Plans. - G. Certified Rent.
-"Certified Rent" means the Rent, less than the Maximum Allowable Rent, that the Program Administrator determines is the allowable rent when the Landlord has chosen not to impose the Annual General Adjustment and has banked the difference as provided in Section 6-58.70. - H. City.
-"City" means the City of Alameda.
+A.-Annual General Adjustment means seventy (70%) percent of the percentage change in the Consumer Price Index for the twelve (12) month period ending April of each year and rounded to the nearest one-tenth of a percent; provided, however, in no event shall the Annual General Adjustment be more than five (5%) percent nor less than one (1) percent.

+B.-Base Rent means for all Rental Units that State Law (as defined in subsection QQ of this Section 6-58.15) does not exempt from rent control, the Rent in effect on September 1, 2019 or the Rent in effect on a later date (as established in subsection A of Section 6-58.60) and shall be the reference point from which the Maximum Allowable Rent shall be adjusted upward or downward in accordance with this Article.

+C.-Base Rent Year means 2015.

+D.-Buyout Agreement means a written agreement between a Landlord and a Tenant as provided in Section 6-58.115 by which a Tenant, typically in consideration for monetary payment, agrees to vacate a Rental Unit.

+E. Capital Improvement means an improvement or repair to a Rental Unit or property that materially adds to the value of the property, appreciably prolongs the property's useful life or adapts the property to a new use, becomes part of the real property or is permanently affixed to the real property such that its removal would result in material damage to the real property or to the improvement itself, and has a useful life of more than one (1) year and that is required to be amortized and depreciated over the useful life of the improvement under the straight line depreciation provisions of the Internal Revenue Code and the related regulations issued pursuant thereto.

+F. Capital Improvement Plan means a detailed proposal submitted to the Program Administrator by a Landlord in order to proceed with one or more Capital Improvements and receive a Pass Through and/or temporarily relocate a Tenant in conjunction with the Capital Improvement work. an approved Capital Improvement Plan as set forth in the current Policy adopted by the City Council concerning Capital Improvement Plans.

+G. Certified Rent means the Rent, less than the Maximum Allowable Rent, that the Program Administrator determines is the allowable rent when the Landlord has chosen not to impose the Annual General Adjustment and has banked the difference as provided in Section 6-58.70.

+H.-City means the City of Alameda.